manavm1990/pizza/README.md

 It was created using [my custom Create React App template](https://www.npmjs.com/package/cra-template-eslint-airbnb-tailwind).
 Try it.
 You might like it, but be prepared for the strictness of AirBnB's ESLint rules.
 Oh, and don't use it if you are a [Tailwind](https://tailwindcss.com/) hater (although I'm not sure why you would be, but you might be).
 On that note, feel free to ask me about my upcoming Tailwind course on [Scrimba](https://scrimba.com/).

+The data fetching is done via [ky](https://github.com/sindresorhus/ky).
+It's a nice little wrapper around [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) that adds some nice features like retries and timeouts.
+It's also a bit more concise than fetch.

 ## Getting Started

 To get started, clone the repo and run `npm install` to install the dependencies.
 Then run `npm start` to start the development server.
 The app will be available at `http://localhost:3000`.